haaakez/fractal-audio-viz/README.md

 ### previews and point browsing

-after a render, the small helper chooses the newest filename containing one of the resolution profile names and creates a looping GIF:
+after a render, this helper finds the newest matching file and creates a looping GIF:

 ```sh
 python3 make_preview.py
 ```

-choose a source or make a short MP4 explicitly:
+or make a short MP4 explicitly:

 ```sh
 python3 make_preview.py renders/track-4k60.mp4 \